- 20 June 2017

 - a copy of a valid form of identification for the main occupant

-You submit your application at the counter.
-The staff member at the counter will check whether the forms have been completed correctly and will send the application to a colleague who will check whether you are eligible for an alternative address.
+The staff member at the counter will check whether the forms have been completed correctly and will send your application to a colleague who will decide whether you are eligible for an alternative address.

 Information for main occupant